 A few years ago, a client came to my office to notarize something.
 He thanked me and asked, “What can I do for you?”
 Since he was a business owner, I asked what he would like to learn about.
 He paused and said, “I need to know about the rules of labor law in New York City.”

 Growing businesses and start-ups needing legal assistance help, but may be short on cash flow, are often vulnerable to boss/worker issues.
 The employer/employee relationship is one of the most heavily regulated relationships in the nation.
-The business law attorneys at Chidatma Law Group understand how complicated these situations can be and are here to help.

 What New York Business Owners Should Know About Employment Law